sw4796/makerton_esp32_aiagent/ARTICLE.md

-# Building a Real-time Voice Assistant with ESP32: Hardware and C++ Implementation
+## Building a Real-time Voice Assistant with ESP32: Hardware and C++ Implementation

 *In this two-part series, we're exploring how to build a real-time voice assistant using an ESP32 microcontroller and the power of AI.
-In [part one](link-to-part-one), we focused on setting up the hardware and configuring the ESP32 to handle audio input and output.
-Now, in part two, we'll dive deep into the C++ implementation, exploring buffer handling, speaker output, and integrating with PlatformIO to bring our voice assistant to life.*
+In this first installment, we'll focus on setting up the hardware and configuring the ESP32 to handle audio input and output.
+Then, in [part two](https://dev.to/fabrikapp/i-created-a-realtime-voice-assistant-for-my-esp-32-here-is-my-journey-part-2-node-openai-1og6), we'll dive deep into the C++ implementation, exploring buffer handling, speaker output, and integrating with PlatformIO to bring our voice assistant to life.*

 ## The Journey Starts